Fiserv/Commerce-Hub/docs/Resources/Guides/Testing/Test-Declines.md

 # Test Declines

 Decline response codes are issued based on errors received from the processing network or bank.
 Commerce Hub includes the value in the `hostResponseCode` along with the corresponding text in `hostResponseMessage` fields of the [Processor Response Details](?path=docs/Resources/Master-Data/Processor-Response-Details.md).

 Submitting the transaction with a specific dollar amount to get a specific decline response.

+There are a number of ways to generate unsuccessful transactions from a test account.

+### Simulate unapproved Bank Responses

+Merchants can use the dollar amounts between 5000.00 - 5999.00 to trigger a variety of Bank Responses, where the desired response code is added to 5000.

+### Simulate unsuccessful Ecommerce Responses

+You can use the penny amounts to trigger a variety of eCommerce Responses, where the desired response code is added to 5000.00.

+For example, to simulate a transaction that encountered the "Unable to Send Trans" error (code 42) during processing, use 5000.42 as the transaction amount.

+Note: If both the dollar and penny amounts would trigger a simulated code (for example, 5200.42), the penny amount trigger will take precedence.

 ---